telerik/blazor-docs/components/dialog/predefined.md

 ### Showing Multiple Predefined Dialogs

 The `DialogFactory` supports only one open popup dialog at a time.
 Showing multiple predefined dialogs simultaneously can result in unexpected app behavior.
-If a long asyncronous operation can end with the display of a `DialogFactory` popup, the application should prevent the user from triggering additional predefined dialogs before the time consuming operation completes.
+If a long asynchronous operation can end with the display of a `DialogFactory` popup, the application should prevent the user from triggering additional predefined dialogs before the time consuming operation completes.
 Consider a [LoaderContainer]({%slug loadercontainer-overview%}) to block the whole user interface or a [specific component]({%slug loadercontainer-overview%}#fill-a-parent-container).

 ## Alert